Our Board of Directors

 |Mr Loades was re-elected to the Board as a non-executive Director on 5 December 2015, having served on the Board since 5 December 2005.
 He was unanimously elected as President at the May 2014 Board Meeting (effective on 1 July 2014).
 He is the Chair of the Governance, Compensation & Nomination Committee and an ex-officio member of the Audit & Risk Management Committee, the Finance & Investments Committee, Policy & Advocacy Committee and Data, Digital and Technology Committee.
 He is also a director of the Australian Automobile Association.

-Mr Loades is Chairman of the Hunter Medical Research Institute Foundation and is a Director of Hunter Medical Research Institute and Hunter Region SLSA Helicopter Rescue Service Limited.
-He is a former Director and President of Hunter Business Chamber, a former Board Member of Hunter Tourism and a Life Member and past President of Nobbys Surf Life Saving Club.
+Mr Loades is Chairman of the Hunter Medical Research Institute Foundation and is a Director of Hunter Medical Research Institute.
+He is a former Director and President of the Hunter Business Chamber, a former Board Member of Hunter Tourism and a Life Member and past-President of Nobbys Surf Life Saving Club and former director of the Hunter Region SLSA Helicopter Rescue Service Limited.

 |Deputy President Ms F (Fiona) Simson